Clinical Cardiac Electrophysiology Curriculum

 - Care of patients before, during and after electrophysiology studies, ablations, and device implants and extractions

 - Arrhythmia surgery

-By the time of completion of training, the resident will be expected to have become highly proficient in all aspects of clinical cardiac electrophysiology.
-In addition, the resident will formulate a research hypothesis and design and perform a research project to test the hypothesis.
+By the completion of training, the Clinical Cardiac Electrophysiology (CCEP) Fellow will be expected to have become highly proficient in all aspects of clinical cardiac electrophysiology.
+In addition, the fellow will formulate a research hypothesis and design and perform a research project to test the hypothesis.

-CCEP residents will spend a minimum of 12 months rotating on the Electrophysiology Service of the University of Maryland.
-This time will be distributed among well-defined experiences in a number of specific settings listed below, which are designed to assure that all the educational objectives are met:
+CCEP Fellows will spend a minimum of 24 months training with the Cardiac Electrophysiology Service of the University of Maryland.
+This time will be distributed among well-defined experiences in a number of specific settings listed below, which are designed to assure that all educational objectives are met:

 - Electrophysiology Laboratory

 The Electrophysiology Laboratory experience will result in mastery of the accepted indications for invasive EP procedures, techniques, pre- and post-operative management, and all the technical aspects of diagnostic and therapeutic procedures in patients with cardiac arrhythmias including electrophysiology studies, implantable device / lead management, and interventional electrophysiology.
 Electrophysiology procedures that are performed are comprehensive and include catheter ablation of supraventricular tachycardia, atrial fibrillation, and ventricular tachycardia by both endocardial and epicardial approaches.
 Both radio frequency and cryoenergy sources are available.